 Ball bearings are the best choice when the motor is under greater shaft tension or when fan speed controllers are in place.
-This is common in larger commercial and industrial applications especially when the motor is driving a belt that pulls on the motor shaft.
+These conditions are common in larger commercial and industrial applications, especially when the motor drives a belt that pulls on the motor shaft.

 If you accidentally use a sleeve bearing in a situation where there should be a ball bearing, the motor will fail early.